Bloom: Designing for LLM-Augmented Behavior Change Interactions: Results

 \subsubsection{Physical Activity}

-Self-reported levels of PA, assessed via the International Physical Activity Questionnaire (IPAQ), increased in both groups with similar magnitude.
+Self-reported levels of PA, assessed via the International Physical Activity Questionnaire (IPAQ), increased substantially in both groups with similar magnitude ($+334$ MET-min in the treatment group vs. $+345$ MET-min in the control group).
 Exercise Stage of Change (\textit{1 = pre-contemplation, 5 = action}) advanced on average by $+1.0$ stages in the treatment group and by $+0.7$ in the control group.